betaglot/plantabeta/docs/guide/Why/Injury.md

 Planters kick To remove the layer of organic material off an intended microsite.
 Christmas Toe is when your big toe becomes numb from all the kicking impacts and you only regain sensation around Christmas time (six months after the season is over).
 Christmas Toe not only affects feet, it also affects how Planters walk therefore affecting the biomechanics of the entire lower body.

-A greater knowledge of possible alternative movements can prevent Christmas Toe from ever occuring.
+A greater knowledge of possible alternative motos can prevent Christmas Toe from ever occuring.

 - [SpadeScreef]() instead of only [FootScreef]()
 - [HandClose]() instead of only [FootClose]()